alicelu625/react-burger-builder/README.md

 * Unit Tests (Jest, Enzyme)

-The Burger Builder application allows the user to build a burger by adding/removing ingredients.
-An order summary is displayed upon checkout.
+The Burger Builder application allows a user to build a burger by adding/removing ingredients and place the order if authenticated.
+An order summary is displayed upon checkout & user can proceed to checkout by filling out contact data.
 For mobile support (smaller screens), a toggle menu is implemented in place of the toolbar on the top.

 Demo hosted via GitHub Pages: https://alicelu625.github.io/react-burger-builder/